Royal Air Force Falcons Display Venues 2022. Please note that all RAF Falcons display venue appearances are subject to weather conditions.

 Once all the team members are down safely they will then work quickly to take off all their ancillary equipment and put on their berets.

-On a signal from the Drop Zone Safety Officer, the Team Coach will call for the RAF Falcons to form up.
+Then Drop Zone Safety Officer will call for the RAF Falcons to form up.

 Once the team has formed up, the Drop Zone Safety Officer will march out to the front, salute, and then present the RAF Falcons to dignitaries and spectators.